Gronlaen/swiss-ice-hockey-playoffs-prediction/README.md

 In this project, we tried to predict the outcome of the series instead of individual games, this is motivated by several factors.
 First of all randomness plays a huge role in the outcome of single game, a mathematically better team has a 24% chance of always beating an easier opponent.
 Secondly, this harder to intuitively define
 ###Data
 We gathered statistic from seasons 2008-2009 to 2015-2016 from the [Swiss Ice Hockey Federation](http://www.sihf.ch/fr/).
-We extracted the regular season data of each team for both the NL A and NL B. Our methodology is as follows: we used statistics from the regular season as features to predict the outcome of the playoff series of the corresponding seasons.
-Since the top 8 teams face each other in the playoffs in each league, we have 7 series for each league and each season.
-This amounts to 112 observations in our dataset.
-We trained our models on seasons 08-09 until 14-15 and kept the playoffs of season 15-16 as our testing set.
-The feature vector for each team is  data gathered across the season, including:
+We extracted the regular season data of each team for both the NL A and NL B. Our data generation pipeline is composed of two steps.
+First, we build feature vectors of regular season statistics for each team and each season, these statistics include:

+* Year: the season
 * GF: number of goals scored.
 * GA: number of goals conceded.
 * SHG: number of shots on goal.